 - 1 red bell pepper cut into 1-inch chunks

 - 1 green bell pepper cut into 1-inch chunks

 - 1 cup pineapple chunks

-- Prepare the sauce: In a medium pot add the pineapple juice, 2/3 cup water, vinegar, sugars, salt, soy sauce and ketchup.
-Cook on low while frying chicken.
+- Prepare the sauce: In a medium pot combine water, pineapple juice, vinegar, soy sauce, ketchup, both sugars and salt over low heat.
+Cook, stirring occasionally, while frying chicken.

-- Use a large Ziploc bag and add the cornstarch, then the chicken pieces.
+- Place cornstarch in a large resealable plastic bag, then add chicken pieces.
 Shake until all the pieces are evenly coated.

-- Beat the eggs in a bowl and add the flour into a separate bowl.
-Dip each piece of chicken into the egg, then into the flour.
+- Beat eggs in a small bowl.
+Place flour in a separate bowl.
+Dip each piece of chicken into egg, then into flour.
 Once coated, add to the hot oil.

 - Add the sauce to the pineapple and peppers.
 Add the chicken and stir to coat.

-- Cook all the ingredients until the sauce is bubbling.
+- Cook until sauce is bubbling, 4–5 minutes more.